-A. General: Where indicated, install meters and gages of types, sizes, capacities, and with features indicated.

-3.2 METER AND GAGE INSTALLATION, GENERAL

-A. Install meters, gages, and accessories according to manufacturers' written instructions for applications where used.

-3.3 THERMOMETER INSTALLATION

-- A. Install thermometers and adjust vertical and tilted positions. - B. Install in the following locations and elsewhere as indicated: - 1.
-At inlet and outlet of each hydronic zone. - At inlet and outlet of each hydronic coil in air-handling units and built-up central systems. - C. Remote-Reading Dial Thermometers: Install in control panels with tubing connecting panel and thermometer bulb supported to prevent kinks.
+- A. General: Where indicated, install meters and gages of types, sizes, capacities, and with features indicated. - 3.2 METER AND GAGE INSTALLATION, GENERAL - A. Install meters, gages, and accessories according to manufacturers' written instructions for applications where used. - 3.3 THERMOMETER INSTALLATION - A. Install thermometers and adjust vertical and tilted positions. - B. Install in the following locations and elsewhere as indicated: - 1.
+At inlet and outlet of each hydronic chiller. - 2.
+At inelt and outlet of cooling coil. - C. Remote-Reading Dial Thermometers: Install in control panels with tubing connecting panel and thermometer bulb supported to prevent kinks.
 Use minimum tubing length. - D. Thermometer Wells: Install in vertical position in piping tees where thermometers are indicated. - 1.
 Install wells with stem extending minimum of 2 inches (50 mm) into fluid. - 2.
-Install wells with stem extending to center of pipe.

-3. Fill wells with oil or graphite and secure caps.
+Install wells with stem extending to center of pipe. - 3.
+Fill wells with oil or graphite and secure caps.